someodd/someodd.github.io/showcase/_posts/2024-03-18-whisper-radio.md

 ezstream -v -c ezstream.xml
 ```

-There's currently a bug where the script just uses `piper` for the piper
+The script just uses `piper` for the piper
-command, but pipx installs things into a local/user directory or whatever, not
+command, but pipx installs things into a local/user directory by default or whatever, not
 globally, by default, so you need to edit `whisper.sh` and change `piper` to
 whatever `which piper` evaluates to.
 Of course this is just if you take care of
 the `piper` dependency by simply doing a user-level install using `pipx install